gracoes/pipedrive-challenge/README.md

 Since retrieving relations by alphabetical order needs to be supported, an index was created on the `relations` table where the `head` column acts as the "primary key" and the `tail` column acts as the "sort key".
 This can be seen as an `ORDER BY` done at insertion time instead of query time.

 **Example**
-The relations table could be in this state and no order would be guaranteed.
+The relations table could be in this state and no order would be guaranteed if we retrieved the rows.

 ![table](./docs/db_schema_table.png)

-However, the index would be like this, guaranteeing the alphabetical order.
+However, the index would be like this, guaranteeing alphabetical order.

 ![index](./docs/db_schema_index.png)